wazuh/wazuh-documentation/source/ossec_ruleset.rst

 Automatic installation
 -------------------------

-We have created a script will help you to install and update OSSEC ruleset easily, you won't need to manually change OSSEC internal files.
+We have created a script will help you to install and update OSSEC Wazuh Ruleset easily, you won't need to manually change OSSEC internal files.

 Two main functionalities are included: